 - All ampersands need to be escaped (including those in URLs) for it to validate.
 HTML's stricter cousin XML will refuse to parse unescaped ampersands as well, and even requires that apostrophes be escaped too.

-- XSS does not necessarily require using angle-brackets.
-In the attribute context, all you need is a ".
+- XSS attacks do not necessarily involve angle-brackets.
+In the attribute context, all you need is a " to wreak havoc.

 URLs